A storytelling game of co-dependency, self-pity, despite, anger and alienation.

 - City of Adventure - Pittsburgh functions as a magnet for Hunchbacks who are increasingly drawn to the city.
 According to the backstory, before the European settlers came, the Indian tribe that lived there was home to a hideous, corrupt evil known as The Mound, which matched the description of what ancient Hunchbacks eventually become.
 The Mound lies dormant beneath the city, but has recently begun to awaken...

-- Failure Is the Only Option: By their very existence, the hunchbacks can never achieve what they desire most, because if they did, it would mean death by slow, painful starvation.
+- Failure Is the Only Option: By their very existence, the hunchbacks can never achieve what they desire most.
+Well, technically they can, but it'd mean they'd die a slow death by starvation as the Hump would drain their life in lieu of their misery, so they have to self-sabotage.

 - Gratuitous French - Basically a given in a game about hunchbacks.